 I love combining sausage and kale in soups and pasta, and it was definitely a great idea to add butternut squash to the mix.
 This grits dish is a new fall favorite of mine.

-We had some cool temps in Phoenix recently.
-It is fall, after all, so that might not seem like a big to you, but after a looooong Phoenix summer (that still isn’t over), those moments when you can step outside without melting are truly something to revel in.
+It’s really starting to cool down in Phoenix lately.
+It is fall, after all, so that might not seem like a big to you, but after a looooong Phoenix summer, those moments when you can step outside without melting are truly something to revel in.

 Originally, my husband wanted to make a polenta dish, which you could easily use in this recipe.
 But after searching through our cupboards twice, there was no polenta to be found.